 Should you be wary of United Church of God?
 Are they a high demand, deceitful group that uses methods of mind control in order to recruit and retain others?
 Where does their belief system really originate from?

-Skip to Prophecy Teachings (includes mark of the beast and Covid-19)
+Skip down to Prophecy Teachings (includes mark of the beast and coronavirus)

 United Church of God, An International Association, is one of the major breakoffs from the Worldwide Church of God.
-It was founded in 1995, within six weeks of the WCG changes, by Bob Dick and David Hulme in Arcadia, CA. (More info concerning this is found in OIU 3, Pt 3 under “The United Church of God is Born” [available as PDF download]).
+It was founded in 1995, within six weeks of the WCG changes, by Bob Dick and David Hulme in Arcadia, CA. (More info concerning this is found in OIU 3, Pt 3 under “The United Church of God is Born”).

-They affirm they are “committed to understanding and practicing New Testament Christianity” when, in fact, it is nothing but old covenant theology given to the nation Israel (along with scriptures redefined by Herbert Armstrong).
+They claim to be “committed to understanding and practicing New Testament Christianity” when, in fact, it is nothing but old covenant theology given to the nation Israel (along with Scriptures redefined by Herbert Armstrong).
 By not understanding the New Covenant (including the book of Galatians), they are in essence denying Christ’s finished work for them on the cross.
 (Read: The Law of Moses and the Grace of God)

-UCG has an array of glossy and slick “free” literature; e. g., World News and Prophecy (published from 1998 to 2011); The Good News (published from 1995 to 2015); Beyond Today Magazine; and Compass Check (formerly “Vertical Thought” published from 2003 to 2013) for young people in UCG.
-The United News is the church-wide newsletter for members and their radio program Good News Radio ran from 2000-2009.
-Their TV program is called “Beyond Today.”
-They even have a “Ambassador Bible Center” (ABC) which teaches the same “theology” classes that were formerly taught at Ambassador College (founded by HWA in 1947).
+UCG has an array of glossy and slick “free” literature.
+The United News is the church-wide newsletter for members and their TV program is called “Beyond Today.”
+They even have a “Ambassador Bible Center” (ABC) which teaches the same “theology” classes that were formerly taught at Ambassador College (founded by Herbert W. Armstrong in 1947).

 UCG is eager to introduce people to their “free Bible Study Course” (which is also online), including “Sabbath School Lessons” and a “Teen Bible Study Guide” for the youth.
 This 12-lesson Bible Study Course (which emphasizes that “obedience brings understanding” and presents several other “keys” to Bible understanding that Herbert Armstrong taught) is one of the first steps to getting people to believe their teachings are truly Bible-based and, as a result, end up joining.
 (HWA also made use of these same tactics.
 See: How Did Herbert W. Armstrong Recruit People?)